stephen1cowley/programming-agent-server/README.md

 ## Architecture

 The main front and back-end servers are AWS EC2 instances.
 The AI-created app is stored as a ECS Fargate container.
-This makes periodic checks to see if the code in the Amazon S3 bucket has changed.
-This is changed on-demand by the backend, which comprises a ChatGPT invocation with access to tool calls.
+This container makes periodic checks to see if the code in the Amazon S3 bucket has changed.
+This is changed on-demand by the backend, which comprises an OpenAI API GPT-4o invocation with access to tool calls.

 ![architecture diagram](readmeFiles/arch.png)